 – You have your case study’s words in writing

-- It’s so time efficient, especially if you're a full time freelancer (no back and forwards working out schedules for a phone call)
+– It’s so time efficient, especially if you’re a full time freelancer (no back and forwards scheduling a phone call)

 – No transcribing